boltsparts/BOLTS_archive/doc/general/blt-files.md

 [standards](http://en.wikipedia.org/wiki/Pipe_%28fluid_conveyance%29#Sizes)
 specify combinations of (some of) the parameters.

-So another way to specify a would be to specify a nominal pipe size and a length.
+So another way to specify a pipe would be to specify a nominal pipe size and a length.
 There are tables that one can use to look up the inner and outer diameter for a given nominal pipe size.
 The length of a pipe is usually not standardized.